Looking for a Montessori school in Toronto? Consider Toronto French Montessori a bilingual, coed school for students from age 18 months and up.

 Blaisdale Montessori School in Scarborough offers nursery to grade three, with 120 students enrolled.
 Tuition ranges from $4,550 to $8,650.
 [View profile]

-These schools have a Montessori preschool program, along with more conventional programming starting at grade 1.
-Montessori preschools give young learners plenty of freedom to choose tasks and activities that interest them.
-They also strongly emphasize concrete learning, where children work with lots of hands-on material, and do practical life activities.
+Some schools aren't Montessori schools, but use a Montessori approach for their preschool or daycare program.
+This approach gives young learners plenty of freedom to choose tasks and activities that interest them, which promotes their independence and confidence.
+It also strongly emphasizes concrete learning, where children work with lots of hands-on materials, and do practical life activities.
+Children usually work independently or in small groups in these programs.

 Bond Academy (est. 1978)